daniel-zh23/First-CSharp-project-Tic-Tac-Toe/README.md

-# First-CSharp-project-Tic-Tac-Toe. \n
+# First-CSharp-project-Tic-Tac-Toe.
-The game is played with the arrows keys. \n
+The game is played with the arrows keys.
-To confirm your selection press 'Enter'. \n
+To confirm your selection press 'Enter'.
-At the end you can start another match or leave the program. \n
+At the end you can start another match or leave the program.